 additional literature on special topics will be announced in the lecture

-There is a written exam at the end of the course.
-Details will be announced in time.
+9 ETCS credits.
+There will be a written exam on Tue., July 24th at 10:00.
+Details will be announced in due time.